-The Low Down: Walgreens has 55 Colorado locations.
+The Low Down: Walgreens has 57 locations in Colorado.
 They’re one of the largest drugstore chains in the U.S., with more than 8,000 locations.
 In fact, a store is located within five miles of 75% of Americans.
 Walgreens interacts with 8 million customers daily.
 In addition, about 85 million customers are active members of its Balance Rewards loyalty program.

 Coupon policy: Standard.
 You can review the store’s complete coupon policy online.
 However, there are a few notable restrictions: